UXSoc/UX-glitch/Documentation/SETUP.md

     ![New project dialog](/Documentation/img/hello.png)

 1. In the project editor Right-Click -> Inspect in Chrome or similar in other browsers to open the inspector.
-1. Next in the lower right click "Tools" -> "Git, Import and Export" -> "Import From Github" and put in the name of this repo which should be `[your username]/UX-glitch`.
+1. Next in the lower righleftt click "Tools" -> "Git, Import and Export" -> "Import From Github" and put in the name of this repo which should be `[your username]/UX-glitch`.
 1. Hit 'OK'

     ![Getting keys](/Documentation/img/getting-keys.png)